Emotions Anonymous

 - In the same year EA received permission from the World Service Office of AA to use their (slightly reworded) 12 Steps and 12 Traditions in conjunction with its program.
 The first pamphlet 'You are not alone' was published shortly afterwards.

 - In 1978 the main EA book, simply called 'Emotions Anonymous' was first published.
 It was revised in 1995.
-For full bibliographic information, see the literature section of this website.

 - In 1987 our second most important book, 'Today', which features daily reflections and meditations, saw the light of day.

-- In 1996 the international EA website was first established.
-There you can find information about all things EA, e.g. existant EA literature (some downloadable for free), a list of EA groups worldwide, the online discussion forum 'The loop', links to Skype meetings, newcomer information, how to get involved in our movement (we are run almost exclusively by volunteers) and much more.
+was first established.
+There you can find information about all things EA, e.g. existant EA literature (some downloadable for free), a list of EA groups worldwide, the online discussion forum 'The loop', links to remote and in person meetings, newcomer information, how to get involved in the fellowship and much more.